 Other vital things of note when using social media for the purpose of conversion marketing are:

-Utilize groups and communities: Facebook Groups can help the organic reach in a great way should you post content there.
-Facebook will put the community in the center of it all.
+- Utilize groups and communities: Facebook Groups can help the organic reach in a great way should you post content there.
+Facebook will put the community at the center of it all.

 5. Video’s Popularity Will Continue To Skyrocket

-Video is has proven to be a useful tool for more than one stage in the marketing funnel, as it can help optimize:
+Video marketing has proven to be a useful tool for more than one stage in the marketing funnel, as it can help optimize:

-the conversion stage by showcasing the product or service, reinforcing the prospective customer's purchase intent
+- The conversion stage is by showcasing the product or service, reinforcing the prospective customer's purchase intent

 6. Don’t Neglect The Power Of Email